 The recommended Colcrys dosages for adults and children for the treatment of FMF are:

 Colcrys dosage for preventing gout attacks is one tablet once or twice in a day.
 The first tablet of 1.2 mg must be taken immediately after the first sign of a flare and the second tablet of 0.6 mg must be taken after one hour of the first dose.

-Missing a dose of Colcrys may not be harmful to a patient since it can be taken on a “as needed basis” if instructed by the patient’s doctor.
-They can take the missed dose as soon as they remember and if it is the time for the nest schedule dose, patients should skip the missed dose and continue with their regular dosing schedule.
-Doubling the dose of the drug can cause adverse health effect.
+Missing a dose of Colcrys may not be harmful to a patient since it can be taken on a “as-needed basis” if instructed by the patient’s doctor.
+They can take the missed dose as soon as they remember and if it is the time for the next scheduled dose, patients should skip the missed dose and continue with their regular dosing schedule.
+Doubling the dose of the drug can cause adverse health effects.
 Overdose of Colcrys can prove fatal and dangerous for the patients and therefore they must cautiously use this drug.
 In case of overdose, the victim should receive immediate medical attention.
 They can also contact their local poison center for further directions.
 Some of the overdose symptoms include diarrhea, vomiting, nausea, heartburn, stomach pain, muscle weakness and numbness.

-Colcrys must be ideally stored at temperature between 20-25 degrees C to maintain its efficacy and quality till the very end.
+Colcrys must be ideally stored at a temperature between 20-25 degrees C to maintain its efficacy and quality till the very end.
 The drug should be kept out of the reach of children and pets.
 It should be protected from direct sunlight and excessive moisture.
-Unused and expired drugs should be safely disposed.
+Unused and expired drugs should be safely disposed of.

 Patients taking Colchicine should be mindful of the following warnings.
 This will help them maximize the therapeutic outcome without causing any adverse effect on their health.